 Aga Khan Museum

-Aga Khan Museum is Toronto’s premier museum dedicated to celebrating the Islamic Arts.
+Aga Khan Museum is a stunning Toronto museum dedicated to celebrating the Islamic Arts.
 Together with the Aga Khan Park and Ismaili Centre, this collective hub is dedicated to promoting understanding and trust between cultures through the use of art and education programs.
-The Aga Khan Museum complex offers one of the most culturally unique collections found anywhere in Canada!
+The Aga Khan Museum complex offers one of the most culturally unique collections found anywhere in Canada.